Home

 Objectives

-enjoy our rabbit story
+enjoy our rabbit story.

-engage with the sign language we introduced
+engage with the sign language we introduced.

 be introduced to the scientific method.

-explore the forces of push versus pull
+explore the forces of push versus pull.

-learn about the concept of gravity
+demonstrate the concept of gravity.

-discover the concept of an Incline
+apply the concept of an Incline.

-identify the line of symmetry
+identify the line of symmetry.

 work cooperatively with a partner during the experiments.